St Michael's College, Enniskillen: History

+He operated at the school from 1977 until 2000 and remained on the Board of Governors until 2021.

 St Michael's College presidents

 Since the college was taken over by the diocese in 1957, a total of six priests have taken up the role of college president.
 In 2006, Eugene McCullough was the first lay person appointed to lead the college.
 Patrick Mulligan, a native of County Fermanagh, was the first president of the college and served in the post for nine years.
 He oversaw the planning and building of the college at Drumclay as well as its first two expansions.

 Less than three years after his retirement from the post, he was appointed Bishop of Clogher.
 He resigned that position in 1979 due to ill health and died in 1991.
 The second principal was John McElroy, also a native of County Fermanagh, who remained in the post until 1977.
 One of his students was future president, Joseph McGuinness.
 McElroy later became parish priest of Aghalurcher, near Lisnaskea; he died in 2004.

 In 1977, Peadar Livingstone briefly held the position of president, before assuming parish duties in Broomfield, County Monaghan, near his native Castleblayney.
 By the time he took up the post, he was already known for his local historical work, The Fermanagh Story; he completed The Monaghan Story in 1980.
 He was succeeded at the end of the year by Macartan McQuaid, also a native of County Monaghan.

-McQuaid officially assumed the post of president in January 1978 and was the longest serving president of St Michael's College.
+Macartan McQuaid officially assumed the post of president in January 1978 and was the longest serving president of St Michael's College.
 McQuaid oversaw major extension work at the college.
 During his tenure, the number of students attending the school gradually grew from 500 to over 700.
 McQuaid retired in 1993, and was appointed parish priest of Irvinestown.
 He returned as chaplain in 2007.
+McQuaids time at St Michael's was marred with the historic sexual abuse, by both Fr John McCabe and Canon Patrick McEntee, that occurred during his time as President.
+McQuaid shared 'private quarters' at the school with both McCabe and McEntee who all resided on site.